Right Click Tools

 There are plenty of scripts out on the web for disk clean up.
 There are some basic areas which you can clean up, such as temp locations, where you might stash extra log files, and other things that are specific to your environment.
 You’ll have to know your retention policies, so working with HR and your Legal department is a good idea before you start blasting items.

 A simple place to start is by leveraging Group Policy for cleaning up old profiles.
 This is really handy on shared computers, like on a hotel station or training lab.
 I have done this in the past and it has worked pretty well.
-Click here for Blog Post
+Learn more here.

 This is one of the best scripts posts I’ve found, it’s a very extensive list of items to clean up.
-Joshua Allen Shaw wrote up Part 1 and Part 2 for scripting cleanup with PowerShell.
+Joshua Allen Shaw wrote up scripting cleanup with PowerShell.
 As with anything you find online, make sure you test before promoting to production.
-Scripts on Joshua’s GitHub
+Scripts on Joshua’s GitHub.

 If you would like to leverage Windows Disk Cleanup Utility, Michael Niehaus wrote up Automating Disk Cleanup on Windows 10, which is a simple way to add it into a task sequence.